 The Role of Cyber Insurance in the Manufacturing Industry

-“Cybersecurity is much more than an IT topic, it’s a boardroom topic, a risk management topic, and a business continuity topic” – John Chambers, Former CEO of Cisco Systems.
+“Cybersecurity is much more than an IT topic, it’s a boardroom topic, a risk management topic, and a business continuity topic,” said John Chambers, Former CEO of Cisco Systems.
 The manufacturing industry, with its use of operational technology (OT) and valuable IP, is increasingly a prime target for cyber threats.
-This blog explores the critical role of cyber insurance in safeguarding these vital assets and ensuring operational continuity.
+This blog explores the critical role of cyber insurance in manufacturing in safeguarding these vital assets and ensuring operational continuity.

 Understanding the Cyber Threat Landscape in Manufacturing